Carpetfizz/Summit-Recycled/README.md

 For Summit coders:

 Refer to readme on the actual project page for build instructions.
 Fork and pull if you've done something cool or new!

+Same license and rules from main project apply here.